CapSap/apaMakan/README.md

 You will need Node, the React Native command line interface, a JDK, and Android Studio. clone repo and run npm install

-commands to start are:
+To start in 2 seperate termnials run:

-`npm run start` - this will start metro the JS bundler `npm run android` - start the android emulator
+`npm run start`- this will start metro the JS bundler

+`npm run android` - this will start the android emulator

 For iOS
 (alex to do)?